firojkhansss/cinema-pro/README.md

 - The cinema seats are numbered sequentially from 1 to N.
 - The API does not handle user authentication or user-specific purchases for simplicity.
 - The API does not handle seat reservations or ticket pricing for simplicity.

+Please refer to the source code for detailed implementation and logic.

+Author: Firoj Mansuri
+Date: 3rd July 2023